-Yet here we are, 23 races into the season, and Kurt's win at Richmond in May stands as KBM's only Nationwide victory.
-The Nationwide team Kyle had hoped would win the owners championship is instead 10th in points, while his Truck team is 11th.
+Yet here we are, 23 races into the season, and Kurt's wins at Richmond in April and Daytona in July stand as KBM's only Nationwide victories.
+The Nationwide team he had hoped would win the owners championship is instead 10th in points, while his Truck team is 11th.

 Some might argue that this newfound idle time and KBM's struggles are weighing on Busch far more than his Chase chances.
 In fact, it may be contributing to the season he's having in Cup.